-Nichols earned his Bachelor's degree in Biolog and Spanish from DePauw University, an MEM in Environmental Policy and Economics from Duke University's Nicholas School of the Environment, and his PhD in Wildlife Ecology and Evolutionary Biology from the University of Arizona's School of Renewable Natural Resources where he received both a Marshall Fellowship and a Fulbright Fellowship.
+Nichols earned his Bachelor's degree in Biology and Spanish from DePauw University, an MEM in Environmental Policy and Economics from Duke University's Nicholas School of the Environment, and his PhD in Wildlife Ecology and Evolutionary Biology from the University of Arizona's School of Renewable Natural Resources where he received both a Marshall Fellowship and a Fulbright Fellowship.
 In 2010 he delivered the commencement address at DePauw University where he also received an honorary doctorate in science.

 He advises a motivated group of international graduate students and serves as an advisor to numerous non-profit boards and committees as part of his commitment to building a stronger, more progressive and connected environmental community.

 J. lives with his partner Dana, two daughters and some cats, dogs and chickens on California's SLOWCOAST, a rural stretch of coastal mountains where organic strawberries rule, mountain lions roam and their motto is "In Slow We Trust".
 The Nichols chose to settle down in this area after trekking the entire 1,800 kilometer coast from Oregon to Mexico.
 "We like it here", Nichols said.

 Lately he is working on the Blue Mind Collective, merging the fields of cognitive science and aquatic exploration, and sharing their findings across many diverse sectors of society with the goal of increasing appreciation for healthy oceans and waterways.